A Treasure Trove of Teaching Resources for Arts Policy

 In the Fall term of 2021, Director of Mass Culture Robin Sokoloski co-taught a course alongside Janis Monture for Centennial College’s Arts Management program.
-In this blog, Robin shares the resources she used to teach the course.
+In this blog article, Robin shares the resources she used to teach the course.

 Last fall, I had the great pleasure of co-teaching a course entitled, Arts Policy, Equity and Activism with my friend and colleague Janis Monture for Centennial College’s Arts Management program.
 Although this was a brand new experience for me I was struck throughout the course how fortunate I was to have so many current and robust Canadian resources at my disposal.
 As the Director of Organizational Development at Mass Culture I have first hand knowledge of what the organization has within its storehouse of arts research ready to be shared.